aidant19/rocket-league-utils/README.md

+# NOTE
+This is a crude hack of the original program meant to add demo tracking functionality.
+The code is objectively worse than the original, so unless you care about demo tracking I suggest you use [the original](https://github.com/tnunamak/rocket-league-utils).

 # To run this as a native application

 1. Install [rattletrap][rattletrap] and put it on your shell path.
 If you are Windows, download the rattletrap-x.y.z-windows.gz file and use a tool like [7-zip][7-zip] to unzip it.
 Rattletrap will be the executable (.exe) file in directory you unzip to.